 One of the coolest destinations in Central America, Panama is a country where the concept of exotic begins in its name.
 The indigenous language describes the name “Panama” as “abundance of fish & butterflies”, and this concept is true as visitors will quickly discover for themselves.
 An abundance of wildlife can be found in Panama’s many national parks.
 There are also an abundance of white sand beaches, hundreds of islands, more banks and shops than the visitors would have dreamed possible, the Panama Canal and, of course, a fantastic quantity of fresh seafood particularly fish.

-Many visitors and tourists often travel to Panama in order to experience the abundance of the sun, adventure, mystery, and opportunities either for business or leisure purposes.
-Engaging in a Panama tour also provides them the opportunity to learn more about the country, where modern cities meet with nature’s beauty and where there’s always something new to discover.
+Many visitors and tourists often visit Panama in order to experience the abundance of the sun, adventure, mystery, and opportunities either for business or leisure purposes.
+Embarking in some of the top tours in Panama City through the Panama Canal also provides them the opportunity to learn more about the country, where modern cities meet with nature’s beauty and where there’s always something new to discover.

 The Land Divided, the World United

 Panama is a Central American republic located in the isthmus that connects South America with Central America.
 The country, divided by the Panama Canal, bounded on the north by the Caribbean Sea, east Colombia, on the south by the Pacific Ocean and west with Costa Rica.

 Panama’s unique geographic location has resulted in a wealth of diversity in plant, animal and bird life.
 The impassable rainforest around Gatun Lake has been the best defense of the Panama Canal.